iosifv/recspenses/README.md

 - [x] Connect authentication with my db
 - [x] Error management (w/ sentry)
 - [x] Add ShadUI
+- [ ] Decide on a final database design schema
+- [ ] Add docker compose for a local database
+- [ ] Create a script for seeing information to the db
 - [ ] Analytics (w/ posthog)
 - [ ] Ratelimiting (w/ upstash)